palobots/palobots.github.com/source/index.markdown

 PaloBots is meant to be "Serious Fun" -- kids should be having fun while they are seriously focused on learning a wealth of new things.

 PaloBots has both a club and a team period.
-During the team period we have run four teams over the last three years:
+During the team period we have run six teams over the last four years:

+   * Team #7: Charlie's Angels (2013 season)
+   * Team #159: The Hurricanes (2013 season)
    * Team #8: The Octobots (2012 season)
    * Team #78: The Swinebots (2011 season)
    * Team #6763: The Lightning Bolts (2011 season)